White flower and a note to forgive yourself

 Let’s Pray

 People tell me, “No need to forgive yourself”, but even though it is hard, I choose to do it.
 I want to obey You and be a forgiving person, including toward myself.
-I forgive myself.
+Help me forgive myself for hurting someone I love.

 I embrace the plans You have for me and refuse to live in the past any longer.
 Help me start all over again.
 Thank You.
 Amen.